 6. Play at Hapuna Beach

-When it comes to the best beaches for kids on Big Island, Hapuna Beach in South Kohala is a top destination.
+When it comes to the best beaches for kids on the Big Island, Hapuna Beach in South Kohala is a top destination.

 Not only does this area have tons of sand and shade from palm trees, but there are also professional lifeguards who will keep your little ones safe during their vacation here!

-You can buy food or drinks at nearby stores while enjoying a restful time under an umbrella with friends
+You can buy food or drinks at nearby stores while enjoying a restful time under an umbrella with friends.

 7. Hike to Akaka Falls

 Along this loop trail, you’ll cross a bridge and see lots of tropical plants and flowers.
+It’s a short and scenic stop that’s great to explore at your own pace, especially if you’re trying to fill an entire day with fun activities.

 8. Swim with Dolphins